 Lisa Lewis was educated at the Iowa Writers Workshop (MFA) and the University of Houston (PhD).
 She has received awards from the American Poetry Review, Crazyhorse, and the Missouri Review, as well as a Pushcart Prize, and her poems appear in two editions of Best American Poetry.
 Her books are The Unbeliever (Brittingham Prize), Silent Treatment (National Poetry Series), Story Box (Poetry West Chapbook Contest), Vivisect (New Issues Press), Burned House with Swimming Pool (Dream Horse Press), winner of the American Poetry Journal prize, The Body Double, (Georgetown Review Poetry Manuscript Contest), and, most recently, Taxonomy of the Missing (The Word Works, Tenth Gate Prize).
 In 2011 she was awarded a fellowship from the National Endowment for the Arts.
 Recent work appears or is forthcoming in South Dakota Review, American Journal of Poetry, Florida Review, Four Way Review, New England Review, Sugar House Review, and elsewhere.
 She serves as poetry editor of the Cimarron Review and directed the OSU creative writing program from 2000-2016.

-Aimee Parkison holds an MFA from Cornell University.
-She is the Director of the OSU Creative Writing Program and the author of four books of fiction, with a fifth book under contract.
+Aimee Parkison holds an MFA from Cornell University and is the author of five books of fiction.
 Her most recent book, Girl Zoo (FC2/University of Alabama 2019), is a collaborative experimental story collection co-authored with Carol Guess.
 Parkison’s fourth book, Refrigerated Music for a Gleaming Woman (FC2/University of Alabama Press 2017), won the FC2 Catherine Doctorow Innovative Fiction Prize and was named one of Brooklyn Rails’ Best Books of 2017.
 Parkison writes to explore voices and characters, opening doors to unusual journeys through language.
 Parkison is widely published and known for revisionist approaches to narrative.
 Her fiction has won numerous awards, including a Christopher Isherwood Fellowship, the Kurt Vonnegut Prize from North American Review, the Starcherone Prize for Innovative Fiction, the Jack Dyer Prize from Crab Orchard Review, a North Carolina Arts Council Fellowship, a Writers at Work Fellowship, a Puffin Foundation Fellowship, and an American Antiquarian Society William Randolph Hearst Creative Artists Fellowship.